killerapp/langchain-baml/README.md

 ## Will improving the Prompt work?
 A 75% failure rate is a huge problem.
 As developers, our first instinct when an LLM doesn’t perform well is often to tweak the prompt.
 Better instructions should lead to better results, right?
 The `LLMGraphTransformer` uses a default prompt internally, but we can't easily modify it.

 So, let’s build our own simple chain using Langchain `ChatPromptTemplate`.
-This gives us full control over the instructions we send to `llama3`.
+This gives us full control over the instructions we send to `gpt-oss`.
 We can be more explicit and try to "guide" the model into generating the correct JSON format every single time.

 Let’s start by defining the output structure we want using Pydantic models.
 This is a common pattern in Langchain for structured output.